hippie68/ps4-pkg-manager/README.md

 To compile the project into a .jar file, have a look at the file `build.sh`.
 If it is necessary, we could try to change it from Bash to sh.

+Both scripts support SWT versions up to 4.35.
+SWT 4.36+ is currently not supported.

 The project is in dire need of supporters that use macOS.
 I don't have a Mac, so I don't know if the program in its current state works well and looks good on macOS.
 If you want to provide feedback or to become a maintainer, that would be much appreciated!

 Regarding the current code: Basically I am using this project to learn Java.
 It is my first Java program (an upgrade so to speak from https://github.com/hippie68/ps4-pkg-compatibility-checker), so bear with me if, to put it mildly, large parts of the code are not idiomatic yet.